MScatolin/W251_Final_Project_Say1-10/README.md

 * the Multimedia Systems Department of Gdansk University of Technology who publically provided the [MODALITY Corpus](http://www.modality-corpus.org/)

-#### See the whitepaper and the slide deck in this dicrectory for mor information.
+#### See the whitepaper and the slide deck in this dicrectory for more information.